Parth-D3/Q-Chamelion/README.md

-Open the file in browser to see the demo architecture of the solution
+Open the file in browser to see the demo process flow of the solution